lefed/jekyll-now/_posts/2017-07-26-Using Linear Regression to Predict Energy Use in Commercial Buildings.md

 ---

 ---
-layout: post
-title: Predicting Energy Use in Commercial Buildings in SF Using Linear Regression
+Predicting Energy Use in Commercial Buildings in SF Using Linear Regression
 ---

 Energy use among commercial buildings is highly variable, and has a significant impact on national [GHG emissions](https://www.epa.gov/ghgemissions/global-greenhouse-gas-emissions-data) and power supply needs for the electricity grid.
 Predicting building energy demand is particularly important for smart control of grid assets.